A Day on Miyajima: Torii Gate, Deer, and the Best Maple Cake in Japan

 3:00 PM: Daisho-in Temple

 Most visitors focus on Itsukushima Shrine and skip Daisho-in, a Shingon Buddhist temple at the base of Mount Misen.
-This is a mistake.
+That's a mistake worth correcting.
 Hundreds of small stone Buddha statues line the approach, each wearing hand-knitted caps in bright colors.
 Prayer wheels along the stairway spin with a satisfying mechanical click.
 The main hall contains sand from all 88 Shikoku pilgrimage temples.

 Free entry.
-Allow 45 minutes.
-I spent longer because every corner revealed something new — a tiny garden, a hidden statue, a view of the shrine below.
+Allow 45 minutes — and likely longer, because every corner reveals something new: a tiny garden, a hidden statue, a view of the shrine below.

 4:00 PM: Low Tide Discovery

-By afternoon, the tide had gone out.
-The sea floor around the torii gate was exposed, and I could walk right up to it.
+By afternoon, the tide has gone out.
+The sea floor around the torii gate lies exposed, and you can walk right up to it.
 The gate's base is massive — six pillars sunk into the sand, barnacle-encrusted and ancient-looking despite the recent renovation.

-People placed coins in the cracks of the pillars for luck.
-I did too.
-Standing at the base of the gate and looking up, then turning to see the shrine in the distance across the tidal flats, felt like a different experience entirely from the morning's high-tide viewing.
+Visitors press coins into the cracks of the pillars for luck.
+Stand at the base, look up, then turn to see the shrine in the distance across the tidal flats — it feels like a different experience entirely from the morning's high-tide viewing.

 This is why tide timing matters.
-High tide and low tide give you two completely different Miyajima experiences.
-If possible, plan your day to see both.
+High tide and low tide give you two completely different versions of Miyajima.
+If you can, plan your day to see both.

 5:30 PM: Momijidani Park

 The park at the ropeway base has 700 maple trees.
 In November, they turn the valley red, orange, and gold — one of Japan's premier autumn color spots.
-In October, they were still green but the gentle stream, arched bridges, and dappled light made it beautiful regardless.
+In October they're still green, but the gentle stream, arched bridges, and dappled light make it beautiful regardless.

-A deer was sleeping on one of the bridges.
-I sat on a bench and watched the light fade.
-The park emptied.
-The island was returning to its residents.
+A deer may well be sleeping on one of the bridges.
+Find a bench and watch the light fade as the park empties and the island returns to its residents.

 6:30 PM: Last Ferry

 Most visitors leave by 5 PM.
 The last ferry runs until around 10 PM (check schedules).
-The island after dark, lit by lanterns and mostly empty, has a sacred quiet that matches its history — for centuries, no one was allowed to be born or die on Miyajima because the island was considered too sacred for the impurities of human life.
+The island after dark — lit by lanterns and mostly empty — holds a sacred quiet that matches its history: for centuries, no one was allowed to be born or die on Miyajima, because the island was considered too sacred for the impurities of human life.

-I took the 6:30 PM ferry back.
-The torii gate was illuminated against the darkening sky, its reflection broken by gentle waves.
-The deer had retreated into the forest.
-A monk was sweeping the shrine steps.
+Take the 6:30 PM ferry back and you'll see the torii gate illuminated against the darkening sky, its reflection broken by gentle waves.
+The deer have retreated into the forest.
+A monk sweeps the shrine steps.

 For a deeper exploration of Miyajima's art and spirituality, read our thematic guide to sacred Miyajima.
 If you're visiting Hiroshima, Miyajima is a natural day trip — 1 hour by train and ferry from the Peace Park.